zfk3/MIE424-Final-Project-/README.md

 1. UpdatedDataPipeline_4.0.ipynb: Priamry notebook used for training the COMPAS data.
 2. UpdatedDataPipeline_5.0.ipynb: Primary notebook used for training the ADULT data.

 Previous iterations of these notebooks can be found in the "Past Data Pipelines" folders.
+Note, these may not be fully commented as they are draft iterations.

 ## Results and Analysis
 In our analysis we aimed to understand 1) feasibility of single regularization, 2) feasibility of combined regularization, and 3) fairness-accuracy tradeoff.